Anessen/PSFalcon/Basic-Scripts.md

 ***
 The code provided below is for example purposes only and is offered 'as is' with no support.
-[Code Examples](https://github.com/CrowdStrike/psfalcon/wiki/Code-Examples) contains specific sections of code that can be used to help construct your own scripts.
+[Code Examples](https://github.com/CrowdStrike/psfalcon/wiki/Code-Examples) contains specific sections of code that can help construct scripts.
 ***
-**NOTE**:
 # Detections
 ## Assign detections involving a specific file to a user
 ```powershell